 Latest News and Events

 Paper Issues Are Back!
 For several years now we have made H&W available only as an on-line publication.
 This was because it became too expensive to produce paper hardcopies.
 However, market research, individual customer feedback, and my telephone communications with some members indicated that many of our subscribers wanted Horn & Whistle to continue as a paper magazine.
-So I have done a lot of research into this over the last several weeks.
-Now formerly, we were charging $25.00 per year for a paper susbcription of four issues per year, and I found out the hard way that we were losing money on paper issues.
+So I did a lot of research into this in 2021.
+Now formerly, we were charging $25.00 per year for a paper subscription of four issues per year, and I found out the hard way that we were losing money on paper issues.
 For a while I bore the cost overruns but that was before I retired from a full-time power station career.
 But after I retired, this was no longer possible.
 It is no secret that we lost many long time subscribers by eliminating paper and going on-line exclusively.
 And I certainly will admit that there is a definite appeal to a paper publication that an on-line subscription does not have.
 In fact some on-line subscribers would download the online issues and then print a paper version for their own use.

 It is important to realize that H&W is a specialty niche publication.
 As such, we do not have thousands of subscribers.
 Even during H&W's peak production time, we never quite made it to even 600 subscribers.
 So, high production printing methods are not available to us; it is absolutely not at all cost effective to use offset lithography for the number of copies that we would require.
 This means that we must resort to a photocopy process instead.
 Photocopy printing is suitable for small print runs, but the per-copy cost is much more than the per copy cost for offset lithography, but the set-up for offset litho printing makes small runs much more expensive overall and we would really need to produce at least 5000 copies to make this option attractive.

-Anyhow, after doing considerable research into this matter, I am going to try an experiment.
-In order to make paper copies available for the number of issues that we presently need, we will need to charge subscribers $50.00 for an annual subscription.
-For this price, each subscription period will include four paper copies of Horn & Whistle postal mailed to Subscribers in the USA.
-Because of the cost of mailing out of the USA, we will offer only the on-line version to subscribers who do not live in the USA.
+Anyhow, we are beginning to pick up some paper issue subscribers, folks who had not subscribed for a while and are now back with us, so this is definitely a good thing for Horn & Whistle Because of the cost of mailing outside of the USA, we will offer only the on-line version to subscribers who do not live in the USA.
 Likewise, we will not be able to offer the lifetime subscription option for paper issues for the same reason; much greater production and distribution expenses.
 Also notice that because of the much lower expenses associated with on-line publishing, we are still selling on-line subscriptions for only $10.00 per year, and on-line also provides the advantage of full color throughout, and links to sound clips or other articles of interest, and it also allows occasionally exceeding our former 44 page limit.
 The new page limit for paper copies will be forty pages. however by carefully tweaking margins, font size, spacing between letters and words, it is possible to have the same amount of content on four fewer pages, which in itself represents a small but definite savings which is going to help make a return to paper possible.

-The on-line version of the New issue #146 has been E-mailed to paid up subscribers.
-On the advice of the marketing consultant who has been helping me with getting paper issues started again, I am being a little less generous with carrying subscribers who have let their subscriptions lapse.
-I am only providing two free issues, with a reminder to renew.
-After that, I'll send out one or two reminders, but no more magazines.
+On the advice of the marketing consultant who has been helping me with getting paper issues started again, I am being less generous with carrying subscribers who have let their subscriptions lapse.
+I am only providing one free issue, with a reminder to renew.
+After that, I'll send out one or two more reminders, but no more magazines.
 I used to carry lapsed subscribers for four or in some cases even five issues, but sometimes it takes a hard-nosed outsider to look over your business and then say right out, "What are you?
 Crazy?
-You can't be giving the store away and expect to stay in business," and infortunately, he is right.
+You can't be giving the store away and expect to stay in business," and unfortunately, he is right.
 Likewise, the paper issues have to be slightly profitable, thus the $50 price for four issues.
 So they are there for those who want them.
 I would still recommend the on-line version, as it's only $10.00 for four issues and it has other advantages as well, including links and pretty soon also videos and sound clips.
 Anyhow, that's where we presently stand regarding on line and paper versions of Horn & Whistle.

-And, last but certainly not least, we have some more interesting views from old whistle catalogs that show what the major whistle and signal device makers were doing in the 19th century and the early 20th.
-The illustrations are intersting works of art in themselves, because back then many of these were actual engravings, hand done by master craftsmen and artists.
+And, last but certainly not least, we have some more interesting views from old whistle and siren catalogs that show what the major whistle and signal device makers were doing in the 19th century and the early 20th.
+The illustrations are interesting works of art in themselves, because back then many of these were actual engravings, hand done by master craftsmen and artists.
 Today it's so easy to get good pictures.
-The everage smart phone usually contains a very decent digital camera, and then we can upload these photos to our computers and print out very nice looking quality pictures.
+The average smart phone usually contains a very decent digital camera, and then we can upload these photos to our computers and print out very nice looking quality pictures.
 And we have highly sophisticated graphics editing programs like Photoshop, for example where, if our pictures might not be exactly what we would like to see, we can tweak them to perfection.
 But when these whistle makers were in business they had nothing like that.
-Often an artist would have to render a good drawing or painting of a whistle on paper, and then other specialists would engrave that image onto a suitable plate that could eventually reproduce those images on paper.
+Often an artist would have to render a good drawing or painting of a whistle on paper or canvas, and then other specialists would engrave that image onto a suitable plate that could eventually reproduce those images via a printing press on paper.
 And sometimes colors would be added after the fact to enhance the engraving.
 Although photography was around before 1900, it was a very complicated process in itself to go from the camera to the printed page and thus engravings were the way it was usually accomplished.
 So these early catalogs are interesting, not only to see how the makers presented and priced their products, but also how they illustrated them for their customers.
+And the language of the sales copy that they wrote is in itself an interesting study, where sales copy was often in the form of an educational article rather than an exhortation to buy it now.

-If you are not a subscriber to Horn & Whistle, change that situation right here!.
+If you are not a subscriber to Horn & Whistle, change that situation right here!
+Subscribe to H & W E-zine.

 Don't forget; if you change any aspect of your address, either physical or e-mail, let me know.
 Here's a good way to get in touch with me regarding Horn & Whistle.
-Just click on the wordand then select my name from the list of Horn & Whistle people that appears and type in your name and message.
+Just click on the word "Access" and then select my name from the list of Horn & Whistle people that appears and type in your name and message.

 Back Issue CDs.
 I have PDF file copies of every issue that I have produced beginning with #101.
 These are available on three CDs, presently $15.00 ea plus $4.22 for packaging, handling and shipping.
-Here's a to the purchasing form for these.
-You can also find a link for these on the by clicking the Subscribe button.
+Here's a direct link to the purchasing form for these.
+You can also find a link for these on the Home Page by clicking the Subscribe button.

-Here's a handy form to fill out to expedite an address change:.
+Here's a handy form to fill out to expedite an address change: Change postal or e-mail address.

 Regarding returning pictures or articles that you have sent in; it is worth repeating yet again that if you send us pictures and/or articles and want them back, you need to include a note with your material stating that fact and also include a self-addressed, postage-paid envelope.
 Without that, we will not save either pictures or articles once we have processed them for inclusion in the magazine unless the pictures are of exceptional interest.
 The amount of material that sometimes comes here can be quite formidable, and storage of pictures and papers is really neither practical or possible.
 I am sorry to say but if you send in material without either a request to save them or the postage-paid envelope and then later on change your mind, it will probably be too late, so please keep this fact in mind when you send in items that you want returned to you.